joebui/iCommerce/README.md

 ### Other non-javascript libraries and tools

-- Docker: containerization platform to run code in isolated environment and ensure consistency across machines.
+- `Docker`: containerization platform to run code in isolated environment and ensure consistency across machines.
-- Nginx: Web server acting as reverse proxy and to modify HTTP request/response such as compressing response data
+- `Nginx`: Web server acting as reverse proxy and to modify HTTP request/response such as compressing response data
-- PostgreSQL: Core relational database
+- `PostgreSQL`: Core relational database
-- RabbitMQ: message broker using supporting AMQP to support communication between microservices
+- `RabbitMQ`: message broker using supporting AMQP to support communication between microservices

 ## Setup development environment